theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ==================================================================================

 # CHANGELOGS
+10-11-20
+Blood Siege prepare time increased from 30 seconds to 2mins and 30 secs
+Added Echo Gun Crafting Station [Obtain from Ammo Trader or Mysterious Wandering Trader]
+Echo Gun Crafting Station can only be used in the Artillery Outpost
+Artillery Outpost mod slot will only take the Echo Gun Crafting Station
+Increased Cleared Safe Zone size by 20%
+Spawn Adjustment
+While in Base or Outpost: +45 Stamina and -80% Fatigue Rate
+Can hold up to 12 Rolls of Firecrackers now

 10-03-20
 Updated for Build 21
 Added Darkside Lewt rucksack to Enclave trades [Gives 2 rucksack resources when opened.
 5 Mats when deposited]